 Finally, let’s talk about the 1960’s flower crown.

 This flower crown, unlike the rest, was embraced as the political stance against war.

 “Flower children” of the 1960s wore flowers in their hair.

 They distributed them to the public as a symbol of universal belonging, peace, and love and as a way of peacefully protesting U.S. involvement in the Vietnam War (1955-1975).

 Learn more about the flower child in this article.

-I have only scratched the surface of all there is to the history of the flower crown and it’s many meanings and uses.
+I have only scratched the surface of the history of the flower crown, its many meanings, and uses.

-In the future, I will be adding to this post to include projects and more videos.
+I’ll be adding to this post in the future to include more traditions, projects, and more.

-* If you know that any part of this post is false, please let me know and I’ll make the correction.
-You can reach me via email: firstname.lastname@example.org or via a direct message on Facebook or Instagram.
+* If you know that any part of this post is false, please let me know, and I’ll make the correction.

 Click on the link below to view a list of the resources I used to create this post.